The Effect of Mission Duration on LISA Science Objectives

 For the reasons highlighted above (SO2.
 SI2.3), we may also miss several golden events, and this would affect BH spectroscopy tests based on the detection of multiple harmonics of the ringdown.

-\item {\bf \underline{SO5.
+\item {\bf {SO5.
 SI5.5:} Test the existence of ultralight fields and discover dark matter spikes.}\\ Ultralight fields can produce monochromatic GW signals through superradiance.
-The mission duration has a significant impact on the number of resolvable sources of such monochromatic GWs, which scales super-linearly (cf.\ Table~\ref{tab:my_label} at the end of this document).
+The mission duration has a significant impact on the number of resolvable sources of such monochromatic GWs, which scales super-linearly (cf.\ Table~\ref{tab:my_label}).
 Therefore, mission duration affects our ability to discover ultralight dark matter.
 It also impacts the constraints on the local dark matter density in some binaries, with up to a factor of 2 improvement if the mission is extended from 4~yr to 6~yr.

-\item {\bf \underline{SO6.
+\item {\bf {SO6.
 SI6.1 and SI6.2:} Probe the rate of expansion of the Universe.}\\ Different categories of sources enable LISA to probe the expansion of the Universe at different redshift.
 In particular, SI6.1 selects SOBHB and EMRIs as distance indicators, to probe the Hubble parameter today with statistical identification of the redshift.
-Preliminary results using EMRIs alone seem to indicate that a 5-yr mission with ${\cal D}=0.75$ (i.e. configuration T5C) is the minimum necessary to constrain the Hubble parameter today to better than 2\% (SI6.1).
+Preliminary results using EMRIs alone seem to indicate that a 5-yr mission with ${\cal D}=0.75$ (i.e.\ configuration T5C) is the minimum necessary to constrain the Hubble parameter today to better than 2\% (SI6.1).
 SI6.2 selects MBHB as distance indicators, with redshift identification coming from an EM counterpart.
-We propose a new FoM to meet this science objective, i.e. the measurement of the Hubble rate at redshift 2.
+We propose a new FoM to meet this science objective, i.e.\ the measurement of the Hubble rate at redshift 2.
 In the most pessimistic astrophysical scenario for the MBHB formation channel, the FoM cannot be met, but it can be met for two more optimistic scenarios.

-\item {\bf \underline{SO7.
+\item {\bf {SO7.
 SI7.1\&7.2:} Understand stochastic GW backgrounds and their implications for the early Universe and TeV-scale particle physics.}\\ While extending the overall mission duration would improve the science return of LISA concerning SO7, both SI7.1 and SI7.2 can be met with 3~yr of continuous data.
 Gaps are not expected to affect the detection of a stochastic GW background.

 \end{itemize}